braathwaate/stratego/README.md

 Stratego supports the interface protocol defined in [Stratego AI Evaluator](https://github.com/braathwaate/strategoevaluator).
-This is used to test the strength of the AI by playing the AI against the bots including itself and prior releases.
+This is used to test the strength of the AI by playing the AI against the bots including itself and the prior release.
 To use Stratego with the Stratego AI Evaluator, use the -t option on the command line.

-For a given set of initial setups, any change to the AI code must result in 100% wins against the agents.
+For a given set of initial setups, each new version of the AI must result in 100% wins against the agents.
 In addition, the number of moves to reach the win are totaled.
 The sum of the number of moves for all the games played against each agent